Skip to Main Content Go to Sitemap

 Custom-made thoracic-lumbo-sacral orthosis for the treatment of scoliosis and spondylolisthosis.

-Custom Unbending TLSO
+Custom unbending TLSO

 Custom-made thoracic-lumbo-sacral orthosis for night time treatment of scoliosis.

-Jewett Style TLSO
+Jewett style TLSO

 Custom-made thoracic-lumbo-sacral orthosis for the treatment of anterior compression fractures.

-Kidney Protector
+Kidney protector

 Custom-made orthosis to protect kidneys.